jornki/tata/readme.md

 ## Usage ##
 1. Open the tata.rb file and edit the two variables at the top where it says to do so

-2. In your html template files add a comment on the first line `<!-- id=myTemplateId -->`
-- You'll need to create your own name for that id of course (replace "myTemplateId")
-- This id will be inserted in the generated script tag in the output file
+2. In your html template files add a comment on the first line `<!-- id=myTemplateId -->` You'll need to create your own name for that id of course (replace "myTemplateId").
+This id will be inserted in the generated script tag in the output file
-- If this id isn't present in the html file, above your code, the file will no be considered a to be a valid template

 3. Run the script using __ruby tata.rb__ with the optional parameters (see below)

 ### Parameters ###